tayaubuchon30/SQL/README.md

 # SQL
 ## SQL Portfolio

-## Welcome to my SQL portfolio.
-This code repository contains examples of SQL written from training
+## This code repository contains examples of SQL written from training